cghiorzi/easycode/go/README.md

 =

 EasyCode is a simple webpage that is designed to highlight the ease with which changes can be pushed to production using Cloud Foundry.
-The page will display a greeting as well as a Google map of the location specified in `getName()` function in the index.html file (located in the `src/main/resources/templates` directory).
+The page will display a greeting as well as a Google map of the location specified in `getName()` function in the `easycode.go` file.
 The code will accept any location that Google Maps accepts, such as:

 *	City and State. e.g. "Philadelphia, PA"